marygrishchuk/nestjs-server-book-stall/README.md

 # NestJS Server app for a [Book Stall app](https://nest-webinar-front.vercel.app/)

 It's set up to work with a local Postgres Database.
+- Make sure .env file is updated locally with your Database password
+- Base URL for the [Book Stall app](https://nest-webinar-front.vercel.app/) is http://localhost:5001 which is where this NestJS server is running

 ## About Nest: